Vioxx,

 substances in the hands of an unsuspecting public, became

 more than I was willing to ignore.
-I have litigated a wide

 range of civil and criminal cases.
 Mostly, my practice